BDC Hamburger Icon

 What is invoice factoring?

-Invoice factoring can be a quick, easy way to get cash up front.
-Keep in mind that factoring companies will charge fees for each transaction and may buy A/R at discounted rates.
-[Learn more about alternative lending.]
+Invoice factoring can be a quick, easy way to get cash.
+However, note that factoring companies charge fees for each transaction.

 Supply chain financing vs. factoring: What’s the difference?

-The benefit to the supplier is early payment, usually at a discounted rate less than factoring.
-It’s a new electronic take on the old 2/10 net 30 payment term, but the buyer initiates the request for early payment through the use of technology.
-[Explore how to apply (and get approved) for a business loan.]
+The supplier benefits from early payment without the higher fees associated with securing this cash via invoice factoring.
+Supply chain financing is a new electronic take on the old 2/10 net 30 payment term, but the buyer initiates the request for early payment through the use of technology.

 Pros and cons of invoice factoring